stacklane-blueprints/tasks/README.md

 # Tasks

-Add, complete, and re-order tasks in a list.
+Add, rename, complete, and reorder tasks in a list.

 ## Features Used